About me

 Further information

-I offer therapy to women across the UK via Zoom, providing consistent support from the comfort of your own home, or wherever you are.
+I offer therapy to women across the UK via Zoom, and in-person sessions from Margate, Kent.